ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 14:22 [[start:862886][end:866410]] They do each have free choice of reference frame.
 [[start:867090][end:870074]] And so they have to communicate classically.
 [[start:870202][end:877070]] They don't share a single quantum process, so they're not entangled.
-[[start:878130][end:908006]] And before we go ahead to do that, I just wanted to remind you of some of the no go theorems that follow from this situation depicted on the right, where we have a single agent executing a single reference frame, a single process, a single kind of measurement, any set of commuting measurements that can be combined into one measurement.
+[[start:878130][end:908006]] And before we go ahead to do that, I just wanted to remind you of some of the no-go theorems that follow from this situation depicted on the right, where we have a single agent executing a single reference frame, a single process, a single kind of measurement, any set of commuting measurements that can be combined into one measurement.
 [[start:908198][end:910666]] And here are some things Alice can't do.

 15:10 [[start:910768][end:913450]] And we've talked about some of these previously.